the-pythonist/the-pythonist/README.md

 - I’m passionate about Cybersecurity and Hacking.
 You want to hear a cool thing?
 Hacking is why I began Python.

 -- Another cool thing?
-I'm currently undergoing a Master's in Cybersecurity :)
+I am currently studying for a Master's in Cybersecurity :)

 - I’m looking to collaborate on anything Python.
 I've had so many projects that I lost and didn't place on github - hurts me but well, I've got to move on.... :)